-This course begins with one to two days of rock climbing.
-Students learn the basics of climbing technique, belaying and knots, while building trust with team members and confidence in themselves.
-This provides students the opportunity to learn movement on rock, comfort in exposed terrain, as well as rope systems that will be used on technical mountain travel later in the course.
+This course begins with 1-2 days of rock climbing.
+Participants will learn the basics of climbing technique, belaying and knots, while building trust with team members and confidence in themselves.
+This will provide participants the opportunity to learn movement on rock and comfort in exposed terrain, as well as rope systems that will be used on technical mountain travel later in the course.

 Mountaineering is distinct from backpacking in that the peak attempts climb steep, exposed routes and require the technical protection of ropes.
-The multi-day mountaineering expedition takes students into the heart of the Sierra Nevada and covers a wealth of skills like navigation, knots and hitches, and travel on rock and snow, depending on seasonal weather patterns.
+The multi-day mountaineering expedition will take participants into the heart of the Sierra Nevada and cover skills like navigation, knots and hitches and travel on rock and snow, depending on seasonal weather patterns.

-In addition to technical skills, instructors teach and facilitate the interpersonal skills needed for students to function effectively as a team, accomplish goals, and tackle new challenges every day.
-Challenges on course are designed to impel students toward taking risks, drawing upon inner resources and developing trust in one another.
-One such challenge might include a peak attempt.
-With lighter packs, participants start before the sun rises - to summit a mountain and be rewarded with 360 degree views and an incredible sense of accomplishment.
+In addition to technical skills, instructors will teach and facilitate the interpersonal skills needed for participants to function effectively as a team, accomplish goals, and tackle new challenges every day.
+Challenges on course are designed to impel participants toward taking calculated risks, drawing upon inner resources and developing trust in one another.
+One example is a peak attempt.
+With lighter packs, participants will start before the sun rises to summit a mountain.
+The reward is a 360-degree view and an unforgettable sense of accomplishment.